jojo157/FundCentreGame/README.md

 Html pages were validated with [W3C Html Checker](https://validator.w3.org/nu/).

-All pages were successful to had no errors.
+All pages successfully had no errors.
 All pages gave the Warning : The type attribute is unnecessary for Javascript resources as per image below:

 ![Warning HTML checker result](Assets/IMAGES/warningHtml.png)